IVRPowers/blog/content/post/marketing/video-chat-good-strategy-business.md

 ## Get More Sales.
 Live video helps to increase sales and customer retention.
 Customers can get frustrated plugging through phone prompts, followed by a hold music or waiting for days to receive an answer via email.
 Marketing surveys show that customers love live chat.
 [Bold Software](https://www.emarketer.com/Article/How-Helpful-Live-Chat/1007235) found that “63% of respondents who chatted said they were more likely to return to the site”.
 Live chat is a valuable service and customers appreciate it.

-Contact us in [www.ivrpowers.com](http://ivrpowers.com) and learn more about the benefits of video chat to your business.
+To learn more about all Video chat beneficts for your business, please contact us at our [website](http://ivrpowers.com).

+---
+[Interactive Powers](http://www.ivrpowers.com/) - Streamline your business communications